gayathri-reddy/vendee-globe/README.md

 ![To Dashboard](dashboard.png)

-We started off looking at various options and decided on the following architecture
+To do this, we started off looking at various options and decided on the following architecture

 * An Event Hub for collecting sailing boat data.
 Phyton simulator was used to stream data to event hub
 * A Stream Analytics Job for processing the data in real time (hot tier) and in batches (cool tier)